 If you fancy something a little different to add to your summer salads, why not try cucamelons?
-Originally from South America, cucamelons look a little like miniature melons but taste like a delicious combination of cucumber and lime.
+Originally from South America, they look a little like miniature melons but taste like a delicious combination of cucumber and lime.
 Incredibly easy to grow, this vine tolerates drought, tends to be ignored by pests and, most importantly, produces masses of grape-sized fruit throughout the summer.
-Here’s how to grow and look after cucamelons.
+Here’s how to sow cucamelon seeds and harvest a bumper crop.

 What are cucamelons?